stevenosloan/slugity/readme.md

 Description
 ===========

-Yet another slugging gem.
-One that lets set custom matchers and doesn't assume you want to extend the String class.
+Yet another slugging gem, convert a string to a slug with the option for custom mappings.

 ---